 The Australian Shepherd is a happy, versatile, adaptable and energetic dog.
 He wants to be a part of everything that is going on and needs an active lifestyle to be happy.

-Australian Shepherds are demanding of time and attention and want to be with you constantly.
-Aussies are at their best when they are engaged in interaction with a person, whether it be walking, running, or fetching. they are the perfect companion for an active family and well with other pets.
+Australian Shepherds are demanding time and attention and want to be with you constantly.
+Aussies are at their best when they are engaged in interaction with a person, whether walking, running, or fetching.
+They are the perfect companion for an active family and well with other pets.

 3. Good Temperament

-They are kind, loving, and devoted to those they know. they are very loyal to their owners and are rewarding dogs if treated well.
+The dogs are kind, loving, and devoted to those they know.
+They are very loyal to their owners and are rewarding dogs if treated well.

 4. Good with other Pets

-Aussies are friendly with everyone, the Australian Shepherd as a breed tends to be somewhat reserved and cautious around strangers. they are typically outgoing and friendly. they can get along with other pets, too, although they may try to herd them. this may not go over too well, especially with cats.
+Aussies are friendly with everyone; the Australian Shepherd as a breed tends to be somewhat reserved and cautious around strangers.
+They are typically outgoing and friendly.
+They can get along with other pets, too, although they may try to herd them.
+The dog may not go over too well, especially with cats.

 5. Protective Dog

-Because the breed was developed to serve on the ranch, a job which includes being protective of its property, it is inclined to bark warnings about neighborhood activity.
+Because the breed was developed to serve on the ranch, a job that includes being protective of its property is inclined to bark warnings about neighborhood activity.

 6. Easy to Train

 The breed is considered highly intelligent and easy to train.
-Aussies are highly competitive in obedience, agility, utility and other performance disciplines, as well as quite recently in the conformation show ring.
-These intelligent dogs are very trainable and need exercise and training every day. with proper training, these quirks can be worked out.
+Aussies are highly competitive in obedience, agility, utility and other performance disciplines, and quite recently in the conformation show ring.
+These intelligent dogs are very trainable and need exercise and training every day. with proper training, these dogs quirks can be worked out.

 7. Strong Herding

-Aussies like to have their world in order and know that they can have an influence on creating that order.
-Australian Shepherd is dogs that have various watchdog tendencies and the independence and confidence to back up a bark with a bite.
+Aussies like to have their world in order and know that they can influence creating that order.
+Australian Shepherd is dogs with various watchdog tendencies and the independence and confidence to back up bark with a bite.
 Aussies like to have good leadership and to know what is expected of them.